ant1597/_/README.md

 ## Q&A

-`Q`: Can I clone this repository?
+<s>`Q`: Can I clone this repository?
 `A`: Feel free to do so!
-But I don't think you can clone it in Windows operating system or DOS.
+But I don't think you can clone it in Windows operating system or DOS.</s>

+`Q`: Why is there a striked-through QA pair?
+`A`: The repository was originally named `nul`, thus it might not be possible to extract it in DOS-based system since it is a [reserved device name](https://en.wikipedia.org/wiki/DOS#Reserved_device_names)